smarv3l/typo3api/README.md

 Checkout this repo and install the composer dependencies using `composer update`.
 I don't ship a `composer.lock` since this library must run with the newest dependencies.
-If you don't have composer locally use `docker-compose run --rm --entrypoint=composer php update`.
+If you don't have composer locally use `docker-compose run --rm php composer update`.

 ## run the unit tests